-- c) A map identifying educational facility needs and areas in the County which the Board has identified as potentially suitable for site acquisition to meet those needs. - d) The School Plant Survey will be submitted to the County and the Cities at least once every five years.
+- 3.c) A map identifying educational facility needs and areas in the County which the Board has identified as potentially suitable for site acquisition to meet those needs. - 4.d The School Plant Survey to will be submitted to the County and the Cities at least once every five years. - e)A priority list of bikeway/pedestrian improvements which serve student access to schools.

-The foregoing submittal shall constitute the "Initial Request for Analysis of Feasibility of the Provision of Offsite Infrastructure."
+The foregoing submittal shall constitute the "Initial Request for Analysis of Feasibility of the Provision of Offsite Infrastructure".

-The County or City response to the Initial Request for Analysis of Feasibility of the Provision of Offsite Infrastructure will be provided to the School Board 120 days after submittal of the Initial Request of Feasibility of the Provision of Offsite Infrastructure by the School Board with annual updates, if applicable, to be provided on September 1st of each subsequent year.
+The County's or City Rresponse to the Initial Request for Analysis of Feasibility of the Provision of Offsite Infrastructure will be provided to the School Board 120 days after submittal of the Initial Request of Feasibility of the Provision of Offsite\Infrastructure by the School Board with annual updates, if applicable, to be provided on October September 1st of each subsequent year.

-SECTION 3 PURCHASING OR LEASING OF PROPERTY FOR NEW EDUCATIONAL PLANTS (SCHOOLS) AND THE CONVERSION OR EXPANSION OF EXISTING SCHOOLS
+1.SECTION 3 PURCHASING OR LEASING OF PROPERTY FOR NEW EDUCATIONAL PLANTS (SCHOOLS) AND THE CONVERSION OF EXISTING SCHOOLS: